-National Park System Organic Act and National Parks and Recreation Act river segments are also managed under the provisions of the laws, policies, and regulations applicable to all units of the national park system.
+National Park Service Organic Act and National Parks and Recreation Act

+The segments of the Tuolumne River covered by the Tuolumne River Plan were part of Yosemite National Park when they were designated as part of wild and scenic river system in 1984.
+As part of the national park, these river segments are also managed under the provisions of the laws, policies, and regulations applicable to all units of the national park system.
 Section 10(c) of WSRA specifies that in case of conflicts between the mandates of the two systems, the more restrictive provisions apply.